 Goodwin University offers all eligible full-time employees the option of participating in our health, welfare, and retirement programs.
-Part time employees and adjuncts may be eligible to participate in our medical and retirement plan in accordance with federal and state law.
-If you elect to enroll in any of the University's benefit programs, coverage begins the first of the month following the completion of 60-days of employment.
-Employees are encouraged to refer to the individual plan documents on our website and other communication materials regarding plan coverage, eligibility, required contributions and other pertinent plan information.
+Part-time employees and adjuncts may be eligible to participate in our medical and retirement plan in accordance with federal and state law.
+If you elect to enroll in any of the University's benefit programs, coverage begins the first day of the month following your hire date.
+Employees are encouraged to refer to the individual plan documents and other communication materials regarding plan coverage, eligibility, required contributions and other pertinent plan information.
+On the first day of the month following 60 days of employment, you will be able to access your paid time off benefits and participate in the Goodwin University Savings and Retirement Plan.